August 30th, 2019

 Distance in miles: 20.1

 Most of the rest of the day is downhill.
-We hike through Camp Hale and then parallel to HWY 24.
+We hike through Camp Hale (old military training facility) and then parallel to HWY 24.
 There are some dirt road stretches that make the day super-cruisy.
-I hike right past my campsite from 2 years ago and it is only noon!
+I hike right past my campsite from 2 years ago and it’s only noon!
 I remember the stretch from Copper Mountain to this site as being one of the longest and hardest days and now I have done it easily in half a day.
 Granted, we had about a 3 mile head-start on this segment but still, I just can’t get over how easy the trail is for me now.
-We are loving the easy tread and navigation.
+We’re loving the easy tread and navigation.

 We reach the HWY and parking lot around 2 pm and instantly get a ride from a guy out walking his dog.
 He thinks that we are doing a segment hike and asks where our car is parked.
 We try hard to explain what we are doing but it takes him a long time to get it.
-It’s a hard thing to comprehend…yes, we have walked all the way from Canada…it’s really not a joke, we are not pulling your leg.
-He kindly drives all the way to the hostel, even though he was not even going all the way into town.
+It’s a hard thing to comprehend…yes, we’ve walked all the way from Canada…no, it’s really not a joke, we’re not pulling your leg.
+“How are you going to get to town” he asks?
+Relentless replies quietly but confidently, “you’re going to give us a ride, Sir.”
+It’s like a Jedi-mind-trick.
+And just like that, the guy kindly drives us all the way to the hostel, even though he wasn’t even going all the way into town.

 We have a great lunch and Relentless gets a set of new trekking poles at the awesome little outdoor gear store.
 Leadville sure has shaped up since I was last through here.
-We finish the night with a visit to Quincys Steakhouse, a small chain that also has a location in Florence, my hometown.
+It still has some of it’s rustic, rough-around-the-edges charm, though.
+We finish the night with a visit to Quincy’s Steakhouse, a small chain that also has a location in Florence, my hometown.
 We are stuffed and go back to soak in the hot tub at the hostel.
 Man, am I on vacation or what?
 Tomorrow we just have to make it 23 miles to the trailhead to Mt.
 Massive, the second tallest peak in Colorado, 3rd tallest in the US, which we plan to hike the day after.
 Easy Peasy.